MarkPearlCoZa/Blog_General/_posts/2016-09-24-SOLID-Deconstruction.md

 #### General

-SOLID Princples are not quite right...
+SOLID Principles are not quite right...
 - Two ideas rolled into one
 - One is subordinate to the other
 - One is not even a practice at all

-#### Are these principles?
+### Are these principles?

-Dictionary defitions of principle
+Dictionary definitions of principle
 - A fundamental truth
 - Foundation for a system of belief
 - Morally correct behavior or attitude